Nikvasil/exim/README.md

-# exim | Educational and Care System Interaction Map of Chemnitz
+# exim | Educational and Care System Interactive Map of Chemnitz

 ## Table of Contents
 - [Overview](#overview)